 - Submit a Room Condition Report

 All students in the first-year class of the University, regardless of credit hours earned, are required to live in University housing for their first academic year unless permission to live off campus is received from the Office of Residential Life.
-Freshmen, however, are not allowed to live in the apartment communities.
-Local freshmen from Broome, Tioga or southern Chenango counties may either live on campus or commute from home.
+First-year students, however, are not allowed to live in the apartment communities.
+Local first-year students from Broome, Tioga or southern Chenango counties may either live on campus or commute from home.
 Exceptions are made for married students and students who are 21 or over.

 Students with Prior Felony Convictions